-BYU students who want to defer their enrollment for an LDS mission must complete a missionary deferment form.
-To defer enrollment and scholarship (if applicable) without reapplying, the following conditions should be met:
+BYU students who want to defer their enrollment while serving a mission must complete the online missionary deferment.
+To defer both enrollment and scholarships without having to reapply, you will need to:

-- Return for the semester or term indicated on the missionary deferment form.
+- Return to BYU for the semester/term indicated on your deferment

 |October - April||Fall Semester|